Macroscopic limit from a structured population model to the Kirkpatrick-Barton model: Introduction

 The macroscopic limit we present here is based on the Wasserstein contraction induced by the reproduction operator (see Theorem~\ref{thm:Tanaka}).
-This contraction property exists for a range of operators appearing in physics or econometry \cite{Bassetti,Bolley,Villani2}, and was originally obtained by Tanaka \cite{Tanaka}.
-To our knowledge, few rigorous macroscopic/hydrodynamic results have been established using those results (see \cite{Magal} for a spatially homogeneous result).
-Note that the strategy here is to combine Wasserstein estimates (for the reproduction term) to estimates of a different nature (parabolic estimates, for the spatial dynamics).
-This strategy is reminicent of the work of Carlen and Gangbo \cite{Carlen} (see also \cite{Agueh}), who are interested in a kinetic Fokker-Planck equation, which combines a hyperbolic transport term in space to an operator in the velocity space which has some contraction properties for the Wasserstein distance.
-They show the long time convergence of solutions to the set of local Maxwellians, but this large-time convergence is not quantitative, due to the lack of regularity estimates in the spatial variable.
-In the present study, the spatial dynamics of is parabolic, which allow us to push the analysis further.
-We are also able to cope with the selection/competition term to justify the macroscopic limit of the SIM described above.
+This contraction property exists for a series of operators appearing in physics or econometry \cite{Bassetti,Bolley,Villani2}, and was originally obtained by Tanaka \cite{Tanaka}.
+To our knowledge, few rigorous macroscopic/hydrodynamic results have been derived from it (see \cite{Magal} for a result without spatial structure).
+Note that the strategy adopted here is to combine Wasserstein estimates (for the reproduction term) with estimates of a different nature (parabolic estimates for the spatial dimension).
+This strategy is related to the work of Carlen and Gangbo \cite{Carlen} (see also \cite{Agueh}), who are interested in a kinetic Fokker-Planck equation that combines a hyperbolic transport term in space with a kinetic operator in velocity space.
+This kinetic operator involves a contraction of the Wasserstein distance.
+The authors show the long time convergence of solutions to the set of local Maxwellians, but this large-time convergence is not quantitative, due to the lack of regularity estimates in the spatial variable.
+In the present study, the presence of a diffusive term in the space variable allows us to push the analysis further.
+Finally, we are also able to handle the selection/competition term to justify the macroscopic limit of (SIM) described above.

+Recently, structured population models with sexual reproduction but without a spatial variable have attracted attention. \gr{The existence and uniqueness of solutions for such problems has been considered in \cite{Patout,Guerand}.} A difficult problem, studied in \cite{Calvez1,Calvez2,Calvez3,Raoul} is to show that solutions converge to a unique steady-state when the selection term has a single local maximum.
+A second approach (in fact closely related to the asymptotic $\gamma\gg 1$ that we consider in this manuscript) is to assume that the reproduction kernel $\Gamma_{A/2}$ has a small variance, see \cite{Patout,Dekens2,Taing,Calvez4,Dekens1}. \gr{This small variance approach was also also considered in \cite{Guerand}, where an analysis based on moments of the distribution was introduced to describe the dynamics of solutions. }